Shilpy-kumari/Practice_project/README.md

 # Practice_project
-This if for learning purpose
+This if for learning purpose.